-Naturally, as many of us do, we like to cool down by either going to a place that has the AC at full blast like the movie theater, or we take a nice trip to the pool and enjoy some good cool water.
+Naturally, as many of us do, we like to cool down by going to a place that has the AC at full blast like the movie theater.
+I’ve also heard that cooling certain areas of the body helps cool the entire body down, like your head or feet.
 But what we are not going to do is cooldown by sticking popsicles up our vagina!
 Yes, apparently so many women are doing this for some gross and odd reason that doctors have had enough and are urging everyone to stop it.

 Meaning, although things may seem innocent to the area of the body, if they come in contact with the vagina, it can cause irritation, infections, and severe damage.
-Now, I am no condom expert or gynecologist to tell you that there are quite a few things that shouldn’t go up your lady parts, such as wasps nest or garlic knots (yes, this is an actual thing), but I can assure you that ice popsicles are not meant to go up there.
+Now, I’m no Dr. Welsh or gynecologist to tell you the list of foreign bodies that shouldn’t go up your lady parts, such as garlic knots or wasps nests (yes, this is an actual thing), but I can assure you that ice popsicles are not meant to go up there.
 The ice can stick to the delicate skin of the vagina and cause real trauma and severe damage.

 Let’s not forget that putting ANYTHING up your private parts can introduce several microbes, disrupting its “normal balance” and allowing an environment for bacterial vaginosis to grow and infections to develop.
 The ice pops can also play havoc with the natural vaginal pH, which can cause irritation or thrush and of course the whole melting situation, which can ultimately lead to a possible break and cause damage.